Happy Together (song): Recording

 Sunset Sound was where the Turtles recorded "Happy Together".

 Wanting to record the song, the Turtles had the writers travel from New York to California where Garry Bonner and Alan Gordon performed for them live at the Beverly Hills Hotel.
 According to Kaylan, "they sounded even worse than the demo, but it didn't matter.
 We wanted this song, and they and their publishers [Koppelman-Rubin] certainly wanted us to have it."
 The group rehearsed "Happy Together" in live performances for eight months, although music author Wayne Wadhams states the rehearsals lasted only two weeks.
-(Note: Based on Kaylan's statements, the Turtles found the song on April or May 1966, but Wadhams wrote that the band found the demo on early January 1967.)
+(Note: Based on Kaylan's statements, the Turtles found the song in April or May 1966, but Wadhams wrote that the band found the demo in early January 1967.)
 With the audience's response becoming very positive, the band members decided to record the song in January 1967.

 Koppelman/Rubin, as the publishers of Bonner and Gordon songs, chose how "Happy Together" was going to be recorded, substituting the original producer Bones Howe with Joe Wissert, and the Turtles' familiar United Western studios with Sunset Sound, which had been the studio for emerging artists like the Doors.
 The "Happy Together" session was engineered by Sunset Sound regular Bruce Botnick.

 As with all their previous records, the band – Kaylan, Volman, guitarists Al Nichol and Jim Tucker, bassist Chip Douglas and drummer John Barbata – played on the recording of "Happy Together" (their independent label, White Whale, could not afford LA session musicians to augment or replace them like other artists on bigger labels), while being accompanied by an orchestra of horns and woodwinds.

 According to engineer Botnick, the Turtles benefited from an eight-track recorder being used.
 The first three tracks were for the basic instrumentation, the other three were for the vocals, and the seventh was for the orchestra overdubs.
 Barbata recalled that they recorded the drums, bass and guitars at the same time, and then overdubbed the vocals and the orchestra.
 Volman said that the band usually didn't experiment in the studio, and, for him, the process of recording was unremarkable.
 Botnick agreed with him, stating that the session was short and he would be surprised if it lasted more than three hours: "maybe another three hours to do vocals, and it was basically done".
 Kaylan wrote that he recorded his lead vocals in one take.
 The basic track was cut in 15 takes according to Fred Bronson's book The Billboard Book of Number One Hits, but Barbata presumed that they had achieved a satisfying sound in only two takes.

 Chip [Douglas] was, besides being a really fine bass player and excellent singer, also a great arranger, who did most of the arrangements on 'Happy Together.'
 He is very instrumental in what would be thought of as the production.